 V-RAN is primarily sponsored by NOAA B-WET, Ventura Water, and UC Davis Center for Community and Citizen Science.
 At the core of the program is the curriculum of MERITO Foundation’s EECCOA Program being adapted by the participating teachers for VUSD.
 A unique component of V-RAN is the involvement of the students on the monitoring and restoration of the Ventura River Watershed in support of the removal of the Matilija Dam.
 This phase of the program is supported by UC Davis Center for Community Citizen Science in collaboration with multiple research and conservation organizations that have worked for many years to protect the Ventura River watershed.

-What the V-RAN Program 2021-2022 Will Provide to Teachers and Students
+What does the V-RAN Program provide to Teachers and Students of VUSD?

-Access to >25 science activities to choose from, drawn from the EECCOA Activity Guide and from sponsoring and partner organizations (NOAA, EPA, e.t.c.) focused on climate, ocean, and energy literacy aligned to NGSS
+Access to >25 science activities to choose from, drawn from the EECCOA Activity Guide and from sponsoring and partner organizations (NOAA, USC Sea Grant, e.t.c.) focused on climate, ocean, and energy literacy aligned to NGSS

 Training on the use of curricula, on-field monitoring & lectures from expert guest scientists

-The activities will be available online for your students to use in a self-guided manner with directions, links to videos, assessment questions, and additional resources.
+The activities are available online for your students to use in a self-guided manner with directions, links to videos, assessment questions, and additional resources.